Who We Are

 Since its formation in 1901, CME has continued to give members a unified voice, ensuring the priorities of the resources sector are well understood and its role as a driver of the Western Australian and national economy continues into the future.

-Today, CME’s member companies generate 95 per cent of all mineral and energy production and employ 80 per cent of the sector workforce in the State, with their mining activities spanning from the Kimberley to the Pilbara, Goldfiels and to the South West of WA
+Today, CME’s member companies generate 95 per cent of all mineral and energy production and employ 80 per cent of the sector’s workforce in the State, with their mining activities spanning from the Kimberley to the Pilbara, Goldfiels and to the South West of WA

 CME’s head office is in Perth, with regional offices in Kalgoorlie and Bunbury and a regional officer for the Pilbara region.
 To find out more about our key policy issues, visit the Policy & Advocacy section of our website.